bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.2.x
+- Fixed: was unable to enable use html editor when using gui

 #### Version 1.2.3
 - Fixed: could not unset option use_html_editor for textarea field type. props Hayden.
 - Fixed: javascript in editor would break in some situations.